eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/user-guide/README.md

 <img src="images/sde-single-level-usage-table.png" height="60%" width="60%" />

-You can add and submit multiple data offers via Tabular entry option for particular submodel by clicking on "Add Row" button to bulk upload the multiple data offers in one go.
-Once you enter details in all of the required fields for a particular row, you need to select which offers we need to upload by ticking the checkboxes for the respective rows and then we need to click on "NEXT STEP - CONFIGURE POLICIES" button to configure Access and Usage policies and then you need to click on Submit button from policy dialog to uplod the data.
-You can upload the data for multiple submodels by selecting the respective submodel from the top level Select submodel dropdwon.
+You can add and submit multiple data offers via Manual entry option for particular submodel by clicking on "Add Row" button to bulk upload the multiple data offers in one go.
+Once you enter details in all of the required fields for a particular row, you need to select which offers we need to upload by ticking the checkboxes for the respective rows and then we need to click on "NEXT STEP - CONFIGURE POLICIES" button to configure Access and Usage policies and then you need to click on Submit button from policy dialog to upload the data.
+You can upload the data for multiple submodels by selecting the respective submodel from the top level Select submodel dropdown.
 We also can delete multiple rows by selecting which rows we want to delete and then click on Delete Row(s) button.

 Then you need to configure Access and Usage policies by clicking on "NEXT STEP - CONFIGURE POLICIES" button and after successful configuration, click on Submit button from policy dialog to upload bulk data offers at once.